k-kapp/ShortCppProblems/misc/data_struc/README.md

 `minmax_heap_arr.cpp` also contains an object oriented implementation of a min or max heap.
 However, this time it is implemented via an array, and not with `node` objects.
 Implementing with a array is much simpler and more efficient.

-`hash_table1.cpp` contains an implementation of a hash table (see https://en.wikipedia.org/wiki/Hash_table).
+`hash_table1.cpp` contains an object oriented implementation of a hash table (see https://en.wikipedia.org/wiki/Hash_table).
 The table was implemented via separate chaining, and with hash function `djb2` (see source code for details).
 I plan to implement a hash table with open addressing, when I get the time again.

+`bst.cpp` contains a binary search tree, without rebalancing.